lukso-network/events-hack-your-profile-hackathon/README.md

 The LUKSO "Hack your Profile" Hackathon is the first-ever LUKSO hackathon!

-This is a 3-week long online hackathon which will allow developers to build something amazing around [Universal Profiles](https://docs.lukso.tech/standards/Universal-Profiles).
+This is an online hackathon which will allow developers to build something amazing around [Universal Profiles](https://docs.lukso.tech/standards/Universal-Profiles).
 You can join solo or create a team of up to 5 members.